 Chronic and progressive dyspnea is the most characteristic symptom of COPD.
 Cough with sputum production is present in up to 30% of patients.
-These symptoms may vary from day-to-day3 and may precede the development of airflow limitation by many years.
+These symptoms may vary from day-to-day(3) and may precede the development of airflow limitation by many years.
 Individuals, particularly those with COPD risk factors, presenting with these symptoms should be examined to search for the underlying cause(s).
 These patient symptoms should be used to help develop appropriate interventions.
-Significant airflow limitation may also be present without chronic dyspnea and/or cough and sputum production and vice versa.4 Although COPD is defined on the basis of airflow limitation, in practice the decision to seek medical help is usually determined by the impact of symptoms on a patient's functional status.
+Significant airflow limitation may also be present without chronic dyspnea and/or cough and sputum production and vice versa.(4) Although COPD is defined on the basis of airflow limitation, in practice the decision to seek medical help is usually determined by the impact of symptoms on a patient's functional status.
 A person may seek medical attention either because of chronic respiratory symptoms or because of an acute, transient episode of exacerbated respiratory symptoms.

 Dyspnea.
-Dyspnea, a cardinal symptom of COPD, is a major cause of the disability and anxiety that is associated with the disease.5 Typical COPD patients describe their dyspnea as a sense of increased effort to breathe, chest heaviness, air hunger, or gasping.6 However, the terms used to describe dyspnea may vary both individually and culturally.6
+Dyspnea, a cardinal symptom of COPD, is a major cause of the disability and anxiety that is associated with the disease.(5) Typical COPD patients describe their dyspnea as a sense of increased effort to breathe, chest heaviness, air hunger, or gasping.(6) However, the terms used to describe dyspnea may vary both individually and culturally.(6) Patients with COPD frequently report dyspnea particularly during exertion.
+This symptom is more prominent in women.
+COPD should be prioritized in the differential diagnosis of patients who present with the complaint of dyspnea.(7) These patients with high dyspnea scores are also known to incur higher healthcare costs.(8)

 Cough.
 Chronic cough is often the first symptom of COPD and is frequently discounted by the patient as an expected consequence of smoking and/or environmental exposures.
 Initially, the cough may be intermittent, but subsequently may be present every day, often throughout the day.
-Chronic cough in COPD may be productive or unproductive.2 In some cases, significant airflow limitation may develop without the presence of a cough.
+Chronic cough in COPD may be productive or unproductive.(9) In some cases, significant airflow limitation may develop without the presence of a cough.
 Other causes of chronic cough are listed in Table 2.2.

 Sputum production.
 COPD patients commonly raise small quantities of tenacious sputum with coughing.
-Regular production of sputum for three or more months in two consecutive years (in the absence of any other conditions that may explain it) is the classical definition of chronic bronchitis,8 but this is a somewhat arbitrary definition that does not reflect the entire range of sputum production that occurs in COPD.
+Regular production of sputum for three or more months in two consecutive years (in the absence of any other conditions that may explain it) is the classical definition of chronic bronchitis,(10) but this is a somewhat arbitrary definition that does not reflect the entire range of sputum production that occurs in COPD.
 Sputum production is often difficult to evaluate because patients may swallow sputum rather than expectorate it, a habit that is subject to significant cultural and sex variation.
-Furthermore, sputum production can be intermittent with periods of flare-up interspersed with periods of remission.9 Patients producing large volumes of sputum may have underlying bronchiectasis.
-The presence of purulent sputum reflects an increase in inflammatory mediators,^{10,11} and its development may identify the onset of a bacterial exacerbation, though the association is relatively weak.^{11,12}
+Furthermore, sputum production can be intermittent with periods of flare-up interspersed with periods of remission.(11) Patients producing large volumes of sputum may have underlying bronchiectasis.(12,13) The presence of purulent sputum reflects an increase in inflammatory mediators,(14,15) and its development may identify the onset of a bacterial exacerbation, though the association is relatively weak.(15,16)

-OTHER CAUSES OF CHRONIC COUGH
+OTHER CAUSES OF CHRONI